voltagevalkyrie/yolo/README.md

 # yolo - Share Your Emotions Website

-Welcome to FeelShare, a simple yet powerful website designed for sharing your deepest feelings and connecting with others on a more emotional level.
+Welcome to yolo, a simple yet powerful website designed for sharing your deepest feelings and connecting with others on a more emotional level.
 This project is built using HTML and CSS, focusing on providing a user-friendly platform for expressing and understanding emotions.

+share your feelings by clicking on the logo

 ## Table of Contents